 Mix the ingredients together while mashing some of the beans and leaving some whole beans.
 Form the mixture into patties that are about an inch thick so they won’t break apart when you flip them.
 Chill the patties for 30 minutes in the refrigerator.

-Warm a non-stick skillet with some canola oil.
+Warm a non-stick skillet with some vegetable oil.
 Saute or fry the bean burgers until they are browned on each side and warm in the middle.

 Serve on a toasted bun with sliced tomato and avocado, shredded Jack cheese, and a nice garlic aioli.